dh2nguyen/Planarized-Globe-Plot/README.md

 # By David H. Nguyen, PhD, www.TSG-Lab.org

 # Note: This file is best viewed in a plain text reader.
+Click on the "Raw" button at the upper right corner.
 # Note: I'm developing a statistical method to quantify PGP plots.
 This is in progress.
 Once I'm done,
 # I will add the name of that R script here, so you know what to look for in my GitHub repositories.